 - "Food for Thought," an episode of That's So Raven, sees the main characters' cafeteria being replaced with a "food court" that serves disgustingly huge portions of fatty treats.
 Resident Granola Girl Chelsea is the only person who recognizes that the new menu is terribly unhealthy, and she and Raven eventually team up to convince the other students of the negative effects of junk food.
 At the episode's end, Eddie wonders if it's possible to have "food that's good for us and tastes good."
 After briefly flirting with the idea of hydroponic tofu, Chelsea suggests "a salad bar, and maybe some regular-sized veggie burgers" Raven's about to shut her down when she realizes that that sounds like a healthy compromise.

-- In 8-Bit Theater, the Light Warriors (minus Fighter) come up with a plan to defeat Chaos, after Fighter ruins their previous attempt by selling the legendary weapons Thief stole.
+- the Light Warriors (minus Fighter) come up with a plan to defeat Chaos, after Fighter ruins their previous attempt by selling the legendary weapons Thief stole.
 They'll send Fighter over to literally talk him to death.
 Fighter instead has a friendly conversation with Chaos (and convinces him to transform into his One-Winged Angel form).
 Red Mage sadly laments that it was a great plan up until Fighter was involved.

 - In the Dragons: Riders of Berk episode "Viking For Hire", Hiccup overhears that Stoick has a lot on his plate, wishing that there were "two of [him]", and Hiccup gets the idea of having Gobber act as his surrogate in some village matters.
 Not only would this cut down on Stoick's workload, but it would give Gobber a job now that his smithing skills have been rendered useless in an era of peace with the dragons.
 Stoick thinks it over and admits that it is not a bad idea.
-This is quickly proven otherwise, as Gobber's limited understanding of the job causes Bucket and Mulch to escalate their feud, sinks a ship and a baby girl to be named Magnus.
+This is quickly proven otherwise, as Gobber's limited understanding of the job causes Bucket and Mulch to escalate their feud, sinks a ship and causes a baby girl to be named Magnus.